March Madness 2019: 68 NCAA Tournament Team Field Revealed on Selection Sunday

 Does a Healthy Zion Williamson Make Duke All but Unbeatable Again?

 Zion Williamson missed Duke's final five games of the regular season after suffering a knee sprain in the Blue Devils' 88-72 loss to North Carolina on Feb.
-20. Despite that, he still won the ACC Player and Freshman of the Year.
+20. Despite that, he still won the ACC Player and Freshman of the Year awards.

-As Williamson was on the brink of his return to the court for the ACC tournament, some wondered whether he was battling any lingering effects from his knee injury.
+As Williamson was on the brink of his return to the court for the ACC tournament, some wondered whether he was feeling any lingering effects from his knee injury.
 He answered that question mere minutes into Duke's 84-72 quarterfinals win over Syracuse.

 Over Duke's three ACC tournament games, Williamson averaged 27.0 points and 10.0 rebounds and shot 76.7 percent from the field.